Angelina12P/Project1/README.md

 ## Technologies used

-* VS code v.!.75.1
+* VS code v.1.75.1
 * Bootstrap v.1.4.3.1
-* Excalidraw wireframing software
+* Sigma wireframing software
 * Youtube to obtain information for assisting in the design and successful syntax commands for the webpage
 * GitHub to create a repo for the webpage project and then individual user branches to permit coding with a view to merging into the main branch after review
 * Zoom virtual meeting rooms to discuss the project, type the coding syntax in realtime